The Eric Rozendaal Memorial Award

 We encourage people to apply online; however, we offer the option of mailing in your application as well.
 Please visit our application information page to get started.

 Each year’s awardee will be announced at the Vermont Land Trust’s annual celebration.
+The 2019 awardee was Corie Pierce of Bread & Butter Farm.

 Photos of Eric and his farm courtesy of photographer Natalie Stultz.